 Group Cello Teacher

 Jovonie Tejero is currently the assistant director at Mike O’Callaghan Middle School, where he has been teaching orchestra for the past four years.
 In addition to teaching beginning and advanced cello classes for FAYM, he has a full private studio of thirty cellists, where they have received high rankings in both competitions and performances.
-Jovonie has been playing the cello for over ten years.
+Jovonie has been playing the cello for over twelve years.